 The simple answer is, no, there are no methods of repositioning your teeth ‘naturally.’
 The only method to straighten crooked teeth is by using one of a few different appliances under the direction of an orthodontist .

-Moreover, trying to apply that treatment at home without professional guidance is a very bad idea .
-In fact, the American Dental Association and Association of Orthodontists assert that the practice can potentially worsen problems, rather than fixing them.
+Moreover, trying to apply DIY treatments at home without professional guidance is a very bad idea .
+The American Dental Association and Association of Orthodontists assert that the practice can potentially worsen problems, rather than fix them.

 Rising costs and COVID concerns have prompted people to look for in-home healthcare options whenever possible.
 It’s understandable, but it’s also risky.